 2. Following PCI Standards

 PCI or, Payment Card Industry (PCI) has security regulations for every ecommerce company to follow.
 These standards make your transactions more secure.
-If you don’t adhere to the PCI standards, you can easily become a victim to ecommerce frauds or might even expose yourself to a hefty lawsuit.
+If you don’t adhere to the PCI standards, you can easily become a victim to ecommerce frauds or might even expose yourself to a hefty lawsuit, especially if your ecommerce payment processing channels are exposed.

 The bad guys hide behind international borders, and because your local authorities may have no jurisdiction over them, it can be problematic for you to recover your stolen money or data.